housseindjirdeh/hdjirdeh.github.io/_posts/2018-06-14-thinking-prpl.markdown

 ];
 {% endhighlight %}

-[React Loadable](https://github.com/jamiebuilds/react-loadable) is an excellent library that allows you to create higher order components to load them asynchronously.
-Code splitting at the component level can allow for more fine-grained control over code splitting at the route level.
+For React, [React Loadable](https://github.com/jamiebuilds/react-loadable) is an excellent library that allows you to create higher order components to load components asynchronously.

 {% highlight javascript %}
 // snippet from React Loadable README.md